A Future at the Edge: TIA’s Edge Data Center Briefing Papers

-With the 5G era now on the horizon, and the promising host of new technologies and applications it will enable, the world set to generate an unprecedented amount of data that will require rethinking the way our telecommunications and network infrastructure is deployed and managed going forward.
+With the 5G era now underway, and the promising host of new technologies and applications it will enable, the world set to generate an unprecedented amount of data that will require rethinking the way our telecommunications and network infrastructure is deployed and managed going forward.
 Edge Data Centers (EDC) put information and computing in areas of demand and closer to the user to provide the increasingly fast and reliable information that current and future technology requires.
-Compared to a traditional data center, EDCs can be small installations scattered in locations such as on a streetlight box.
+Compared to a traditional data center, EDCs can be small installations scattered in locations with some that could even be fixed on a streetlight.
 But this new breed of data centers come with a different set of issues including cyber and physical security, environmental factors, connectivity access, and resilience.

 Edge Data Centers will need to deliver the increasingly fast and reliable information that current and emerging technology demands.
 TIA is leading the way forward and working to build out updated global standards to guide design, development, and implementation of new Edge Data Centers.
 TIA’s Edge Data Center Working Group brings together experts from carriers, data center owners, equipment and cabling suppliers, consultants, auditing firms, and more to establish best practices and standards for the mass scale deployment and operation of edge data centers for hosted computing.